© Diego Cervo/Shutterstock.com

 Once you've calmed down, take time to do some research about your problem, Marco says.
 She says it's important to know your rights before you call customer service.

 Or similarly, she says there are limitations to what a bank can do to modify a mortgage in this regulatory environment.
-So a bank may not be able to do what a customer wants, and the customer leaves feeling like the problem hasn't been resolved.

 "A bank may say, 'We've created a solution.'
 But a customer walks away saying, 'That's no solution,'" Sahm says.
 She suggests consumers come prepared to propose a solution.